Extended Project Qualification

 You will have the normal entry requirements for Level 3 courses but there are no other formal requirements to study the EPQ.
-Entry to the course depends upon a letter of application and an interview with Mr Pancherz, Teacher in Charge of EPQ, to evaluate your suitability and ideas for the project.
+Entry to the course depends upon a letter of application and a meeting with Mr Johnson, Head of Learning Resource Centre, to evaluate your suitability and ideas for the project.

 The course also includes a formal taught element which includes the following:

 - Any skills or techniques that will be required for the safe and effective execution of the project which are not part of the candidate's course of study, e.g. professional codes of practice, ethical guidelines, research methodology.